Where Is Iceland Located?

 How Long Does It Take To Get to Iceland?

-While cruises are possible, the fastest and most popular way to get to Iceland is flying.
-A large percentage of visitors arrive in Reykjavik’s international airport, called Keflavik International.
+Despite its remote location, Iceland is surprisingly accessible.
+The fastest and most popular way to get to Iceland is to fly.
+A large percentage of visitors arrive in Reykjavík’s international airport, called Keflavík International.
 Flights arrive here all year round from some 60 destinations abroad, from which flight times vary massively.

 If you are flying from the USA or Canada, flight times to Iceland usually sit between 5 and 9 hours.
+For example, a flight from New York takes approximately 5 hours and 50 minutes.
 If you are from Europe, you can expect a flight time of around 3 hours.
-From Keflavik International Airport, the drive to the capital city typically takes around 40 minutes, so make sure to factor this into your plans!
+From Keflavík International Airport, the drive to the capital city typically takes around 40 minutes, so make sure to factor this into your plans!

 What Continent Is Iceland On?